Qatif: Modern political history

-The march on 10 February 2012 was reportedly organised to protest against the killings of demonstrators, who were calling for reforms, an end to sectarian discrimination and the release of political prisoners.
+The march on 10 February 2012 was reportedly organised to protest against the killings of demonstrators who were calling for reforms, an end to sectarian discrimination, and the release of political prisoners.
 "While security men were following up on an illegal gathering in the town of al Awamiya in Qatif on Friday they were attacked by gunfire," said a police statement published by the state news agency, Saudi Press Agency (SPA).
 Zuhair al Said was killed on 10 February 2012 when police opened fire to disperse protesters in the town of al Awamiya, in the Qatif region.
-About 500 people were arrested since March 2011.
+About 500 people had been arrested since March 2011.
 Activists said 80 remained in custody, including author Nazir al Majid and human rights activist Fadil al Munasif.
 In July 2012, the government arrested Nimr al-Nimr, a Shiite preacher who called for protests against the government.
 The arrest of such an icon in the city of Qatif resulted in protests the evening of his arrest.
 Government snipers killed two protesters that night: Sayed Akbar al-Shakori and Sayed Mohammed Alfelfel.
-Videos of the killing were released on video streaming sites such as YouTube.com.
+Videos of the killing were released on video streaming sites such as YouTube.

 Another unrest occurred between 2017 and 2020.